JoinColony/colonyJS/sdk/docs/_Starters_ColonyStarterAngular.md

 ### Start Server

-Once your colony has been set up, start the development server:
+Once your test colony has been set up, start the development server:

 ```
 yarn start